Hawaii Wrongful Termination Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Hawaii, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Hawaii employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state’s laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in Hawaii for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your employer in Hawaii for wrongful termination.
 But it’s not a comprehensive list of Hawaii employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Hawaii employment lawyer.
+To find out the full extent of your legal claims, speak to an experienced Hawaii employment lawyer.
+To learn more about Hawaii employment law, contact the Hawaii Department of Labor and Industrial Relations.

-Hawaii law prohibits discrimination based on race, color, national origin, sex, religion, age, genetic information, disability, marital status, sexual orientation, HIV/AIDS, arrest and court record (unless there is a conviction that directly relates to the job), gender identity and gender expression, status as a victim of domestic or sexual violence, or credit history or credit report (unless credit information directly relates to a bona fide occupational qualification).
+Hawaii law prohibits discrimination based on race, color, national origin, sex, pregnancy, religion, age (any age), ancestry, disability, marital status, sexual orientation, arrest and court record (unless there is a conviction that directly relates to the job), gender identity and gender expression, status as a victim of domestic or sexual violence, or credit history or credit report (unless credit information directly relates to a bona fide occupational qualification).
 In Hawaii, all employers must comply with these laws, even if they have only one employee.

 Breach of Contract